Cheerleader Camp

-Cheerleader Camp (originally titled Bloody Pom Poms) is a 1988 American slasher film produced and directed by John Quinn in his directorial debut.
-It stars Betsy Russell, Leif Garrett, Lucinda Dickey, and Lorie Griffin.
+Cheerleader Camp is a 1988 American slasher film produced and directed by John Quinn in his directorial debut, and starring Betsy Russell, Leif Garrett, Lucinda Dickey, and Lorie Griffin.
 The film follows a troubled young woman who arrives at a cheerleader summer camp for a competition, where a series of murders begin to occur.

+Production of Cheerleader Camp began in 1987.
+It was originally intended to be filmed in Oregon, but was instead shot largely in Camp Nelson, California, and in the Sequoia National Forest.
+The film was given a brief theatrical release in early 1988 under the title Bloody Pom Poms before Prism Entertainment released it on video in November 1988.